sadanomayk/Google-Colab_Notebooks/README.md

 # Google-Colab_Notebooks
-A Collection of Google Colab Notebooks for various projects
+A Collection of Google Colab Notebooks for scripts & projects

 | Notebook | Info
 | --- | --- |